AWS News Blog

 It turns out that many of our customers have invested in tools to automate the creation of snapshots, but have skimped on the retention and deletion.
 Sooner or later they receive a surprisingly large AWS bill and find that their scripts are not working as expected.
 The Data Lifecycle Manager should help them to save money and to be able to rest assured that their snapshots are being managed as expected.

 Creating and Using a Lifecycle Policy

 Data Lifecycle Manager uses lifecycle policies to figure out when to run, which volumes to snapshot, and how long to keep the snapshots around.
-You can create the policies in the AWS Management Console, from the AWS Command Line Interface (CLI) or via the Data Lifecycle Manager APIs; I’ll use the Console today.
+You can create the policies in the AWS Management Console, from the AWS Command Line Interface (AWS CLI) or via the Data Lifecycle Manager APIs; I’ll use the Console today.
 Here are my EBS volumes, all suitably tagged with a department:

 I access the Lifecycle Manager from the Elastic Block Store section of the menu:

 Then I click Create Snapshot Lifecycle Policy to proceed:

 I use tags to specify the volumes that the policy applies to.
 If I specify multiple tags, then the policy applies to volumes that have any of the tags: